-The Human Resources, Remuneration and Nomination Committee approves, having regard to the recommendations made by the CEO, the short-term incentive (STI) bonus plan and the medium-term incentive (MTI) bonus plan.
+The Human Resources, Remuneration and Nomination Committee approves, having regard to the recommendations made by the CEO, the short-term incentive (STI) bonus plan and any discretionary bonus payments.

 Remuneration structure

 In accordance with best practice corporate governance, the structure of non-executive directors and executive remuneration is separate and distinct.